macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Deactivate Allow notifications when the display is sleeping

-• Deactivate Allow notifications when the screen is locked
+• Activate Allow notifications when the screen is locked

 • Deactivate Allow notifications when mirroring or sharing the display

-• Application Notifications: My general approach is to turn everything off and only if I miss notifications, gradually turn them back on selectively.
-For instance for Calendar, CleanMyMac X, FaceTime, Find My, Home, Kerberos, Messages, Reminders, Things, Timeular
+Application Notifications: My general approach is to turn everything off and only if I miss notifications, gradually turn them back on selectively.
+Currently, I have them turned on for: Calendar, ControllerForHomeKit, FaceTime, Find My, Home, Kerberos, Messages, Personal Voice, Reminders, Things, Weather

 Sound